Capital Left

 Set Phase 1 financing — Hard Money terms

-Enter Hard Money LTC (default 80%), interest rate (2026 range 11–13%), upfront points (2–4% typical), and toggle whether HM covers rehab costs.
-HM is interest-only during hold — principal stays at original loan amount until refi payoff.
+Enter Hard Money LTC, interest rate, upfront points, and toggle whether HM covers rehab costs.
+Use actual lender quotes when available.
+HM is typically interest-only during the hold period.
 Phase 1 Holding Costs are separate from HM interest.

 5